godotengine/godot-docs/classes/class_editorimportplugin.rst

 EditorImportPlugins provide a way to extend the editor's resource import functionality.
 Use them to import resources from custom files or to provide alternatives to the editor's existing importers.
 Register your :ref:`EditorPlugin<class_EditorPlugin>` with :ref:`EditorPlugin.add_import_plugin<class_EditorPlugin_add_import_plugin>`.

 EditorImportPlugins work by associating with specific file extensions and a resource type.
-See :ref:`get_recognized_extension<class_EditorImportPlugin_get_recognized_extension>` and :ref:`get_resource_type<class_EditorImportPlugin_get_resource_type>`).
+See :ref:`get_recognized_extensions<class_EditorImportPlugin_get_recognized_extensions>` and :ref:`get_resource_type<class_EditorImportPlugin_get_resource_type>`).
 They may optionally specify some import presets that affect the import process.
 EditorImportPlugins are responsible for creating the resources and saving them in the ``.import`` directory.

 Below is an example EditorImportPlugin that imports a :ref:`Mesh<class_Mesh>` from a file with the extension ".special" or ".spec":